ItsiAdam/ricochet-community-patch/README.md

 # Ricochet Community Patch
 This is not maintained, please see my fork of the original SDK [here](https://github.com/ItsiAdam/ricochet-updated).

-## Build instructions
-Feel free to make a pull request detailing build instructions, appropriate gitignore, etc.

 ## Contributing
-Whilst I am not the original author nor am I planning to maintain this codebase, I will accept and comment on pull requests where appropriate.
+Whilst I am not the original author nor am I planning to maintain this codebase, I will accept on pull requests where appropriate.

+I highly recommend against developing any code against this repository as it is undocumented and lacks a commit history.
+It should be used solely for reference and

-I would like to consolidate all derivitive work on this repository, so please do not hesitate to make a pull request!
+That being said, if you do develop any code against this repository, as to avoid fragmentation, I would like to consolidate all derivative work on this repository, so please consider creating a pull request!

+## Credit
+Miagi on vadavaka.com for the original source
+Guy who mirrored the code on GameBanana